CMS (Content Management System): Everything you need to know!

-Content Management System (CMS) is the system or a software application where you can efficiently create websites and manage the content in it.
-It is also useful for marketing teams of a company create or publish contents and manage user’s digital experience.
+A Content Management System (CMS) is the system or software application where you can efficiently create websites and manage the content in them.
+It is also useful for marketing teams of a company to create or publish content and manage users’ digital experiences.

-But for understanding and learning content management system more deeply, let’s go through its brief history of it!
+But for understanding and learning a content management system more deeply, let’s go through its brief history!

 Brief History of CMS

-In 2020s, CMS have already covered approximately 73 Million of total websites in the Internet.
-Between 2015 and 2022, the use of CMS for website creation and management had been increased by 75% than earlier days.
-Throughout the history of CMS, WordPress has been deemed most successful as it is utilized by over 43% of total website in the Internet.
+In the 2020s, CMS have already covered approximately 73 million of the total websites on the Internet.
+Between 2015 and 2022, CMS was used for website creation and management by 75% more users than in earlier days.
+Among them, WordPress was and is one of the most successful platforms with 43% of market share in its portfolio.

-Different types of CMS also introduces during these times.
+Different types of CMS are also introduced during these times.
 Here are some of them

 There are various of Content Management System in today’s market.
-Each of them have their own strengths and weaknesses.
-But be mindful that each CMSs are designed for specific purposes.
-They hugely depends upon your specific needs and requirements.
+Each of them has their own strengths and weaknesses.
+But be mindful that each CMS is designed for specific purposes.
+They hugely depend upon your specific needs and requirements.

 Web Content Management System (WCMS):